Factors Behind a Failure to Diagnose an Illness or Injury

 Due to the severity of these incidences, medical professionals have been working to figure out ways to prevent further errors.
 The Patient Safety Network reports that one of the most important factors behind a successful diagnosis is feedback from patients and other primary caregivers.
 One of the strongest benefits to this preventative measure is medical technology, which has helped doctors diagnose sicknesses and injuries that are hard to identify.

 According to HG.org, doctors are not fully responsible for a misdiagnosis (at least, from a legal standpoint).
 As a result, the victims must be prepared to prove the following three factors in a diagnostic error case:

 - The patient must have already had a relationship with his/her doctor.

 - The doctor must have been negligent during his/her examination or procedure.

 - The negligent action harmed the patient in some way.

 Personal Injury Lawyer in New York

 We rely on doctors to help us through our smallest and most severe medical problems throughout our lifetimes.
 Whether people are suffering from chronic illnesses or dealing with the common cold, our healthcare providers are here to make sure we enjoy every moment of life to the fullest.
 But the fact of the matter is that the human body (like any complex machine) is extremely vulnerable to the smallest error.
 In the case of a botched surgery or misdiagnosis, patients can suffer even more pain than before, leading to disastrous consequences.

-Here at Gattuso & Ciotoli, our combined 50 years of legal experience overlays some of the most high-quality legal services to accident victims who live in the vicinity of Fayetteville, New York.
+Here at Gattuso & Ciotoli, our combined 50 years of legal experience overlays some of the most high-quality legal services to accident victims who live in the vicinity of Syracuse, New York.
 We value your perspective on your case and your goals for the future and ready to help you receive the justice you deserve, every step of the way.
 For more information on our four practice areas or details about a claim, contact us at (315) 314-8000 today.